Mystical Marrakech Overland Adventure (Double)

 Approaching Marrakech, you'll glimpse the reddish-brown ramparts that encircle a large part of the city -- one of its premier sights.
 Enter through one of the imposing gates and discover the Pink City, with lunch at a traditional Moroccan restaurant at the heart of the Medina.

 In the afternoon, a guided tour takes you to one of the most impressive building in Marrakech -- the Dar el Bacha Museum in the center of the Old Town.
-The museum is one of the most beautiful palaces of the Ocher City.
+The museum is one of the most beautiful palaces in the Ocher City.
 Established in the early 20th century, Dar el Bacha was the residence of Thami El Glaoui -- the man appointed Pasha of Marrakech in 1912.

 Next, your guide leads you on a stroll through the medina (Old Town).
 Its narrow alleys are filled with the aroma of exotic spices and an endless variety of shops, selling everything from carpets to old books and antiques.